innogames/asset-relations-viewer/README.md

 #### Addressable system
 An addon is available to add support for showing addressables and also addressable groups from Unitys Addressables system.
-The Package is called asset-relations-viewer-addressables
+The Package is called asset-relations-viewer-addressables.
+It can be found at https://github.com/innogames/asset-relations-viewer-addressables

 #### Writing own addons to support custom connection- and nodetypes
-Documentation on how to write own addons will be added later
+Own addons can be also added so custom dependencies with any nodetype and dependency type can be added to be viewed inside the Asset Relations Viewer.
+For seing how to add own addons, please have a look at the Addressable sytem addon source code.